 A combination of raging inflation and economic stagnation has resulted in morass of stagflation.
-Recent market trends indicate that rather than achieving escape velocity from the Bear Market begun in January 2022, we may have several months to go especially if the S&P 500 tests the June '22 lows again.
-Couple that with a housing recession (mortgage rates have doubled since January), persistently high oil prices, and large companies freezing their hiring and we're in dire straits.
+Recent market trends indicate that rather than achieving escape velocity from the Bear Market begun in November 2021, we may have several months (years?) to go, especially if the S&P 500 tests the June '22 lows again.
+Couple that with a housing recession (mortgage rates have doubled since January, with mortgage demand lowest in 28 years), persistently high oil prices, and large companies FIRING as fast as they can email, and we are in dire straits.

-The noted investor Warren Buffett once said that "5% interest rates will attract money from the moon."
+The noted investor Warren Buffett once said: "5% Interest Rates Will Attract Money from the Moon."
 Expect the Fed Funds rate to exceed that by the end of the year.
 There is no stopping a motivated Fed on a mission with the implicit backing of the Biden Administration.

 Stagflation ends when inflation is tamed and economic policies enable the free market to function.
 Two years into this Administration offers little hope that anything will change.
 The question that needs to be answered by investors is this: "What is the impetus to buy?"